The world’s stories have gone missing, will YOU help The Bureau Of Untold Stories get them back?

 In addition a selection of stories that are created during a performance will feature in our accompanying podcast, which also introduces listeners to the history of the venue and town of performance.

 -Marketing Copy -Poster Templates -Digital imagery and promotional footage -Adaptable Teaser Trailer -Brymore Productions social media channels -Accompanying Podcast (promotes upcoming performances whilst reliving previous performances, towns and venues.) -Published play text available for sale, with interactive creative writing activities. -Educational Resources- work sheets and creative writing activities, post show classroom visits, podcast, story stimulus 'evidence files', presented both digitally and in themed hard copy.
 (Currently in development)

 Our aim is to get more people telling their stories, utilising their imaginations and creativity, to share both fictional and non-fictional stories with their friends, family and community.
 We believe stories of all shapes and sizes share an equal importance, and are a vital part in connecting communities and recording their history.

 We encourage community engagement through the generation of stories before, during and after a performance through a number of means.
-These include: -An open portal on our website for audience members to submit their own stories, that may then be shared on our podcast to a worldwide audience. -Post-show, in depth, creative writing workshops and activities for different ages and abilities -Providing presenters the assets to create a simple, pre or post show, writing activity that could be displayed and shared.
+These include: -An open portal on our website for audience members to submit their own stories, that may then be shared on our podcast to a worldwide audience. -Post-show, in depth, creative writing or podcasting workshops and activities for different ages and abilities -Providing presenters the assets to create a simple, pre or post show, writing activity that could be displayed and shared.